Snail, Inc. Announces Particip - GuruFocus.com

-CULVER CITY, Calif., July 05, 2023 (GLOBE NEWSWIRE) -- Snail, Inc. ( SNAL) (“Snail”), a leading, global independent developer and publisher of interactive digital entertainment, today announced its participation in the Steam Summer Sale event running from June 29 to July 13.
-This initiative aligns with Snail's strategic objectives to bolster sales and expand its global footprint in the gaming community through the robust Steam platform.
+CULVER CITY, Calif., July 11, 2023 (GLOBE NEWSWIRE) -- Snail, Inc. ( SNAL) (“Snail”), a leading, global independent developer and publisher of interactive digital entertainment, today announced that ARK: Survival Evolved will be featured in the online competitive game event, DEDsafío, scheduled for July 12, 2023.

-As part of the Summer Sale event, Snail's renowned survival adventure game, ARK: Survival Evolved (“ARK”), has been strategically marked down by 75%, pricing it at a highly competitive $4.99.
-Alongside ARK, Snail’s Old West-themed social deduction title, West Hunt, is also participating in the Summer Sale event.
-Developed by Tunisia-based indie game studio NewGen in collaboration with Wandering Wizard, Snail's indie sub-label publishing division, West Hunt is offered at a 10% discount, pricing it at just $8.99.
+DEDsafío is a series featuring Latin American and Spanish streamers and is organized by renowned Mexican video game influencer, ElDed.
+Initiated in 2021 with DEDsafío Minecraft, the series has featured various games including Minecraft, League of Legends, Rocket League, PUBG, Valorant, COD: Warzone, Fortnite, and Fall Guys.

-The Summer Sale event coincides with exciting updates for West Hunt.
-The updates includes a dynamic, two-layered mining map along with a plethora of new content and enhancements.
-This innovative mining map design adds new depth to gameplay, enabling Sheriffs and Outlaws to strategize above ground or within the mine's tunnels.
-It is anticipated that West Hunt will make its debut on the Nintendo Switch soon.
+Each DEDsafío event involves content creators participating in a progression of challenges that increase in complexity.
+The upcoming DEDsafío event will spotlight ARK: Survival Evolved, with about 50 new and existing streamers expected to participate under the aegis of ElDed.
+The competition unfolds on a custom server, featuring specific mods for the series, with the aim of enduring and ultimately conquering all the presented challenges.

 About Snail, Inc.